Apply for a taxi driver licence

 Our new online process makes applying and renewing taxi and private hire licences quicker and easier.
 As part of the ongoing modernisation of our taxi and private hire licensing service, you can now create an online account.
 This means that if you're a taxi and private hire driver, or applicant, you can apply for or renew and existing licence and track its progress during the application process.

-If you wish to apply, you can start your application by registering online.
+If you want to apply, you can start your application by registering online.
 Details of the criteria to be met can be found below.

 You will be asked to provide some personal details so we can create an account for you and allow you to complete your online application or request an application pack.

-Alternatively, please call us on 0343 222 4444 or email us to request an application pack.
+Alternatively, please email us at firstname.lastname@example.org to request an application pack.

-If you have lived in a country other than the UK for one or more continuous periods of three months or more within the last three years, please download the 'Living and working abroad' form and submit this with your application.
+If you have ever lived in a country other than the UK for one or more continuous periods of three months please download the 'Living and working abroad' form and submit this with your application.

 Before you can start learning the Knowledge, you need to apply to be a licensed taxi driver and have your application approved.